kkviks/Facial-Demographics/README.md

 3. Copy and paste the URL generated in browser to run.
 4. You can now upload your photo and generate results.

-Warning:
+Word of warning:
 Works only for humans.
 If you're an alien or a smart chimp, don't feel offended.